The Mindset Of An Entrepreneur

 #4: Power of perseverance

-My final observation is that entrepreneurship is a journey – you have to keep at it even when the going is tough.
+My final observation on the mindset of an entrepreneur is that entrepreneurship is a journey – you have to keep at it even when the going is tough.
 I was at a conference in Toronto this year and had the pleasure of hearing Michele Romanow and Rajen Ruparell – both successful entrepreneurs and both having co-founded companies that were eventually bought over by Groupon – share their experience as entrepreneurs.
 They spoke about their early ventures whilst still in University and the need to persevere in the face of adversity and set-backs.
 The key lesson from their presentation was that each obstacle presents a learning opportunity and in order to succeed, you need to keep your focus and to work hard at being better than your competitors.
 And eventually, you will reach your desired goal.

 Irene Ng, Partner, Chooi Law LLP